rvbug/mlops/README.md

 # MLOPs - ML in Prod

 Yes, you have the best model in jupyter notebook and it is time to put this in production.
+MLOPs is a practise to productionize and monitor your models

 ## But Why...